ScoopInstaller/.github/.github/CONTRIBUTING.md

 ## Finding an issue

 Here's a list of [all our current repositories](https://github.com/orgs/ScoopInstaller/repositories).
-We use GitHub issues to track the work associated with that repository.
+We use GitHub issues to track the work associated with each repository.
 That's where you can find things to work on.

 We make extensive use of issue labels to designate the priority, status and beginner-friendliness of various issues.
 <!--